stanfordroboticsclub/boat-autonomy/readme.md

 ```

 The elements of this list can be used by the robot to autonomously plan its path and avoid obstacles.

+### MPI Usage

+The environment and the autonomy code can be run as two separate processes using MPI.
+In order to do this:
+- Install MPI and mpi4py as described here `https://mpi4py.readthedocs.io/en/stable/install.html`
+- Run using `mpiexec -n 2 python mpi_run.py`.
+You can add extra options through the flags described in the "regular usage" section.

 ### Writing autonomy code